Shaken dynamics: an easy way to parallel Markov Chain Monte Carlo: Conclusions and open problems

 \section{Conclusions and open problems}

-We briefly conclude our paper with some general comments and open problems.
+We conclude our paper with some general comments and open problems.

 With the shaken dynamics we have constructed a reversible parallel dynamics and we control its invariant measure with arbitrary boundary conditions.
-The advantages of the shaken dynamics can be summarized as follows: \bi \item[-] The shaken prescription can be applied to general interaction graphs.
-This allows to construct parallel algorithms to tackle a large class of optimization problems. \item[-] The shaken prescription, modifying suitably the parameters appearing in the doubled Hamiltonian, allows to compare the spin systems defined on different geometries.
-In particular, when $q \rightarrow 0$, the system tends to a geometry with a different dimension. \item[-] The dynamics can be interpreted as a model for systems in which some kind of interaction alternates its direction on short timescale.
-See below for an example referring to the tidal dissipation. \ei
+The advantages of the shaken dynamics can be summarized as follows: \begin{itemize}[label=\adfbullet{43}] \item The shaken prescription can be applied to general interaction graphs.
+This allows to construct parallel algorithms to tackle a large class of optimization problems. \item The shaken prescription, modifying suitably the parameters appearing in the doubled Hamiltonian, allows to compare the spin systems defined on different geometries. \item The dynamics can be interpreted as a model for systems in which some kind of interaction alternates its direction on short timescale.
+See below for an example referring to the tidal dissipation. \end{itemize}

-An open problem concerns the estimate of the mixing time for the shaken dynamics.
-In this regard, it is interesting to investigate the role of the parameter $q$ when studying decay of metastable states in the low temperature regime.
-This could lead to detailed estimates of the mixing time and it will be the subject of further investigation.
+As noted by an anonymous referee, the shaken dynamics could be extended in order to consider spin systems with more general summable interactions, not necessarily limited to two or one body terms.
+This could have important applications in combinatorial optimization problems such as set covering problem.

+The construction of the shaken dynamics and, in particular, of its generalization, is not a unique prescription.
+This freedom in the definition of the oriented graph defining the dynamics and in the choice of the parameters involved could be usefully exploited in applications to speed up the dynamics.

 Finally we want to outline that the presence of an alternate interaction suggests that the shaken dynamics, with $B\not=\emptyset$ and $q$ large, could be a good model to take into account the effects of Earth's tides in geodynamics and other tidal dissipative phenomena in Solar System.
 We assume that the inner structure of the Earth and of the satellites of the major planets may be described in terms of constraints that can be randomly broken, with a probability depending on the state of the nearest neighbors of each constraint.
 Tidal effects could give a dependence of this breaking probability on an alternate direction, related to the tidal state and to the related tidal currents.
 This geological and astronomical application will be developed in forthcoming papers.